alvpr/HWI-SDR-Testbed/README.md

 You will also have to change the ursp address in the blocks UHD:USRP Source and UHD:USRP Sink to match the address of your hardware.

 ## Important Considerations
-Mind that, when changing the receiver (HWI-aware or non-aware) the parameter *const_iq* must be changed to *const* in the following blocks
+Mind that, when changing the receiver (from HWI-aware to non-aware) the parameter *const_iq* must be changed to *const* in the following blocks
 - **Constellation Receiver**
 - **Constellation Decoder**